It finally snowed here in Toronto the other night. We took a walk in it down to the waterfront by where we live.

 OR rub the diced butter and cubed marzipan in until it resembles coarse breadcrumbs

 Combine about 7 tbsp (100 ml) of the milk with the beaten egg, vanilla extract, and zest of lemon.

 Make a well in the center of the dry ingredient mixture and pour in the liquid ingredients.

 Using a rubber spatula, stir the mixture a few times.

 Add the soaked fruits and toasted nuts, and mix until just combined.
 The dough will be soft and a little sticky - if it is too dry, add the remaining 1 tbsp (20 ml) of the milk; if it is too sticky, add a little more flour.
 Do not overmix.

 Divide the dough in half and shape them into balls.
 Pat each to form a round disk of about 2.5cm / 1 inch thickness.

 Cut each disk into six wedges and place onto the prepared baking sheet.
-You may need to use a spatula or bench scraper to move the wedges if the dough is too sticky.
+You may need to use a small off-set spatula or bench scraper to move the wedges if the dough is too sticky.

 Bake in the preheated oven for 13-18 minutes or until the scones are golden brown.